 FVIR is designed to reduce the risk of flammable vapor-related fires.
 FVIR makes this product more sensitive to installation errors or improper installation environments.
-The FVIR system will not prevent a possible fire/explosion if the igniter is depressed and flammable vapors have accumulated in the combustion chamber with the pilot light off.
+The FVIR system will not prevent a possible fire/explosion if the hot surface igniter ignites and flammable vapors have accumulated in the combustion chamber.

-Do not attempt to light this appliance, or depress the igniter button, if you suspect flammable vapor have accumulated inside or outside the appliance.
+Do not attempt to light this appliance if you suspect flammable vapors have accumulated inside or outside the appliance.
 Immediately call a qualified person to inspect the appliance.
 Water heaters subjected to a flammable vapors incident will show a discoloration on the flame arrestor and require replacement of the entire water heater.
 Improper installation or an inadequate air supply can also cause the FVIR system to disable the water heater.